Starven/sheet/README.md

 ## /Recent Changes

+- Reworked UI
+- Reworked the "Sheet" itself to be an object, broke a lot of things in the process!
 - Changed/Fixed Sharps and Flats.
 - Changed functionality of adding notes to be on release.
 This is much better for touch-screens as they don't have a preview-on-hover.
 - Added several UI changes/buttons (add measure, delete selection).